 - Events mode defines the level of details which will be recorded for all events.
 The "Debug" level is more verbose than "Info".

 These are settings specific to Icecast audio quality monitoring.
+Read detailed article about Icecast-related properties.

 This tab is used for admin-specific settings.